Kalshi promo code CBSSPORTS: Get $10 cash bonus for 2026 NBA Slam Dunk Contest on Saturday

 NBA Dunk Contest trading preview

-Saturday night's All-Star Weekend schedule begins at 5 p.m.
-ET and concludes with the NBA Slam Dunk Contest at the end of the evening.
-In the 2026 NBA Slam Dunk Contest field, Jaxson Hayes is a regular part of the rotation with the Lakers, averaging more than 17 minutes per game.
-He ranks 19th in the NBA in dunks this season (75), and he is trading at $0.21 per share to win the Slam Dunk Contest.
+The NBA Dunk Contest is the premier event on Saturday night, wrapping up a full night of All-Star action.
+All four participants are making their debuts in the event, which is a two-round format.
+Judges score each dunk, and the top two scorers from the first round will advance to the final round.

-Carter Bryant is $0.37 per share, Keshad Johnson is $0.25 and Jase Richardson is $0.18.
-Richardson is the son of two-time Slam Dunk Contest champion Jason Richardson.
+Carter Bryant, who is a rookie for the Spurs, is trading at $0.37 per share.
+He is followed by Keshad Johnson ($0.25) and Jaxson Hayes ($0.22).
+The final participant is Jase Richardson ($0.18), who is the son of two-time Slam Dunk Contest champion Jason Richardson.
 Claim the latest Kalshi promo code CBSSPORTS when you sign up for Kalshi here:

 Responsible risk management